 - FTP – connect with your web hosting FTP credentials (FTP server/hostname, FTP login/username, and FTP password) and make sure that a folder of the remote path is already created.
 Files will be stored to the server/hostname you provided.

 - Microsoft Azure – store your files in a virtual machine via Microsoft Azure.
 This is a paid service of UpdraftPlus.

 - SFTP/SCP – an addon that you can connect to your SSH File Transfer Protocol, FTPS and SCP which will activate UpdraftPlus’ FTP engine which is encrypted with a secure connection while files are being transferred.

 - Google Cloud – Google account users would be able to have credits for free upon signing up which can be used for all Google Cloud products for 60 days.
 Once the free trial is over, you may continue using the service and pay for the estimated usage.

 - Backblaze – a cloud storage and data backup platform.
 Storing your backups to Backblaze is a paid service with UpdraftPlus.
 Choosing this option gives you a link to select the plan or bundle.

 - WebDAV – remotely store your files to any WebDAV supported sites with an add-on price.

-- S3 compatible – Examples of S3-compatible storage providers:Cloudian, Connectria, Constant, Eucalyptus, Nifty, Cloudn and more.
-Just enter your S3 end-point, S3 access key, S3 secret key and S3 location.
+- S3 compatible – Examples of S3-compatible storage providers are DigitalOcean Spaces, Linode Object Storage, Cloudian, Connectria, Constant, among others.
+Connect your storage by entering its S3 access key, S3 secret key, S3 location, and S3 end-point.